Who Is Sarah Jessica Parker?

 'Sex and the City'

 On the small screen, Parker made several guest appearances on the hit musical series Glee.
-In 2016 she served as the executive producer and starred in the HBO comedy Divorce.
-She received a Golden Globe nomination for her portrayal of Frances Dufresne, an executive recruiter who is going through a divorce from her husband of 17 years, who is played by Thomas Haden Church.
-The show also features Molly Shannon and Talia Balsam.
+In 2016, she served as the executive producer and starred in the comedy series Divorce.
+She received a Golden Globe nomination for her portrayal of Frances Dufresne, an executive recruiter who is going through a divorce from her husband of 17 years, played by Thomas Haden Church.
+The show, which ran for three seasons, also featured Molly Shannon and Talia Balsam.

 Fashion Icon & Sarah Jessica Parker Shoes